-- Be sure to have your customer number (or address) and passcode to your account ready to provide to your alarm company before your phone call.
+- Have your customer number (or address) and passcode to your account ready before your phone call.

-- Most importantly, let the representative know that you are requesting to place your system into “TEST” mode.
-This will notify the monitoring station to disregard any signals received while you are conducting the test.
-Customers are able to set the “TEST” mode to expire automatically at a specified time.
+- Always let the representative know that you are requesting to place your system into “TEST” mode.
+The monitoring station will then know to disregard any signals received while you conduct the test.
+You can set the “TEST” mode to expire automatically at a specified time.

-- Next step, you will need to arm your system as you normally do.
-Then, you will need to purposely trigger your alarm by opening a door or window – allow the alarm to go off for at least 30 seconds.
+- Next, arm your system as per usual.
+Then, trigger your alarm by opening a door or window.
+Allow the alarm to go off for at least 30 seconds.

-- The monitoring station will look into your account’s event history and should be able to see signals of your alarm being triggered (and where on the property) if your system is working properly.
-Otherwise, request help from your alarm company’s Service department so that any issues with your alarm system can be resolved as quickly as possible.
+- The monitoring station will look into your account’s event history; they will see signals of your alarm being triggered (and where on the property) if your system is working properly.
+Otherwise, request help from your alarm company’s Service department so that any issues with your alarm system are resolved as quickly as possible.

-Aside from your monthly system test, it’s recommended that customers conduct tests on their system after a power outage, renovations, or any changes made to your network services.
+Aside from your monthly system test, make sure to test your system after a power outage, renovations, or any changes made to your network services.